• Skip to primary navigation

 • Once cool, remove from the tin and remove the loaf liner.

-• Place the icing sugar in a bowl and add half of the remaining lemon juice.
+• Place the icing sugar in a bowl and add 2 tbsp of lemon juice.
 Stir with a whisk until combined.
-Add more lemon juice as required until you have a thick drizzle.
+You may need to add a little more lemon juice if you want a thinner drizzle.

 • Spoon the icing mixture over the cake.
 Arrange rice paper flowers and butterflies on top.